Owain Glyndŵr Day: Owain Glyndŵr

 Owain Glyndŵr was a descendant of the Princes of Powys through his father Gruffudd Fychan II.
 Through his mother, Elen ferch Tomas ap Llywelyn, he was a descendant of the Princes of Deheubarth, also a descendant of Llywelyn the Great of the House of Aberffraw.

 On 16 September 1400, Owain Glyndŵr proclaimed himself Prince of Wales.
 He instigated a 15-year Welsh Revolt against the rule of King Henry IV of England.
 His troops inflicted a series of defeats on the English forces and captured key castles across Wales, rapidly gaining control of most of the country.
 Glyndŵr received naval support from Scotland and Brittany and also received the support of King Charles VI of France.
 In 1403 a Welsh army including a French contingent, commanded by Owain Glyndŵr, his senior general Rhys Gethin and Cadwgan, Lord of Glyn Rhondda, defeated a large English invasion force reputedly led by King Henry IV himself at the Battle of Stalling Down in Glamorgan.

 By 1404 four English military expeditions had been repelled and Owain solidified his control of Wales.
 He was officially crowned Prince of Wales (Tywysog Cymru) and held a parliament at Machynlleth where he outlined his national programme for an independent Wales, which included plans such as building two national universities, re-introducing the traditional Welsh laws of Hywel Dda, and establishing an independent Welsh church.
 There were envoys from other countries including from France, Scotland and the Kingdom of León (in Spain).

 Despite the initial success of the revolt, in 1407 the superior English resources and wealth began to turn the tide; by 1409 the English forces had reconquered most of Wales.
 Glyndŵr was cornered and besieged at Harlech Castle, but he managed to escape by disguising himself as an elderly man, slipping past the enemy at night.
 He retreated to the wilderness with a band of loyal supporters, continuing the war with guerrilla tactics throughout Wales and the English borderlands.
 The last documented sighting of him was in 1412 when he ambushed the King's men in Brecon, capturing a leading supporter of King Henry's.
 Owain twice ignored offers of a pardon from the new king Henry V of England.
 Despite the large rewards offered for his capture, Glyndŵr was never betrayed.
 His death was recorded by a former follower in the year 1415, at the age of approximately 56.

 With his death, Owain acquired a mythical status along with Cadwaladr, Cynan and Arthur as a folk hero awaiting the call to return and liberate his people, Y Mab Darogan (The Foretold Son).

-Glyndŵr is often referred to as "the last Prince of Wales".
+Glyndŵr is sometimes referred to as "the last Prince of Wales".